MilaNLProc/milanlp-at-mami/README.md

-# Perceiver IO as Late Fusion of Unimodal Streams for Hateful Memes Detection
+# MilaNLP at SemEval-2022 Task 5: Using Perceiver IO for Detecting Misogynous Memes with Text and Image Modalities

 **Abstract**

 *In this paper, we describe the system proposed by the MilaNLP team for the Multimedia Automatic Misogyny Identification (MAMI) challenge.
-We use Perceiver IO as a multimodal late fusion over unimodal streams to address both sub-task A and B. We build unimodal embeddings using Vision Transformer (image) and RoBERTa (text transcript).
-We enrich the input representation using face and demographic recognition, image captioning, and entities detection.
+We use Perceiver IO as a multimodal late fusion over unimodal streams to address both sub-tasks A and B. We build unimodal embeddings using Vision Transformer (image) and RoBERTa (text transcript).
+We enrich the input representation using face and demographic recognition, image captioning, and detection of adult content and web entities.
+To the best of our knowledge, this work is the first to use Perceiver IO combining text and image modalities.
 The proposed approach outperforms unimodal and multimodal baselines.*

 ## Getting started